createdbysk/data-advisor/README.md

     to configure IntelliJ to use the google coding style.
 * Use comments to convey decisions and intent.
   * Minimize description of implementation that can be understood by just looking at the code.
+* Eliminate all warnings reported by Intellij prior to code check-in.
+  * Use Intellij's VCS plugin to commit changes.
+This action will display a dialog if there are errors or warnings in the set of files in the changelist.

 # Decisions
 ## IDE